Development platform for robot programming and simulation

 - Support centralized project creation, management, and environment control through a custom control system written in C

-ROS (Robot Operating System) is a robotics middleware framework that serves as the communication layer between robot software and hardware, significantly simplifying the development of robotic systems.
-It provides a wide range of specialized packages for components such as camera systems, navigation, joystick control, localization, and sensor integration.
+ROS is a robotics middleware framework that serves as a communication layer between robot software and hardware, which simplifies the development of robotic systems.
+It provides a wide range of specialized packages for components such as camera systems, navigation, joystick control, localization and sensor integration.

-Following the successful implementation of the development environment, several follow-up projects were carried out to extend the platform's functionality.
+Following the successful implementation of the development platform, several follow-up projects were carried out to extend the platform's functionality.

-The system automatically collects measurement data, applies standardized analysis procedures, and generates detailed test reports without manual intervention.
+The system automatically tracks measurement data, applies standardized analysis procedures and generates detailed test reports without manual intervention.

 The testing framework supports the simulation and analysis of: